 Our American Motorhome & RV vehicles offer a totally unique motorsport experience, providing luxurious, value-for-money accommodation at this year’s Belgian Grand Prix.
 Read on for more about the race and how you can live like your F1 heroes!

-July 2016 UPDATE: Motorhome demand for this year’s Belgian Grand Prix is very high so to secure one of the few remaining vehicles please call us or fill in the form below with your details and requirements.
+Belgian Grand Prix 2017 UPDATE: Motorhome demand for this year’s Belgian Grand Prix is very high so to secure one of the few remaining vehicles please call us or fill in the form below with your details and requirements.
 Our team will then contact you with a quote and specific information.
 Thanks.
 Team EmpireRV!

 The Belgian Grand Prix

 Where: Circuit de Spa Francorchamps, GPS coordinates: latitude : 50.4542686 – longitude : 5.9523621

 With the end of Formula 1’s summer break, the next stop on the calendar is the Belgium Grand Prix.
 The historic race is one of the most popular on the calendar, with the Spa-Francorchamps circuit being a favourite for both drivers and fans alike due to its incredible circuit, history and scenic setting.
 It’s also a track that’s known for its unpredictable weather with drivers quite often having to deal with dry, clear conditions on one part of the track, only to face wet and inclement weather on another stretch.